KngStr/DDNRuntime-examples/README.md

 ## Features

 * No need for COM support.
-* It is very simple to use, only need to declare the types and methods in .NET.
+* It is very simple to use, just declare the type and method of .NET in Delphi.
 * Dedicated translation tool, input a .NET assembly dll, output one or more Delphi import units.

 ## Requires